 Based on Center for Disease Control and Prevention studies, industrial-grade air filters are offering promising results when it comes to restricting the circulation of contaminants that hang in the air.
 However, these systems are much more costly than consumer-grade filters.
 HEPA filters for residential spaces also continue to get better.
 There are several tests that have shown the power of HEPA filters extracting mold spores, asbestos, odors, smoke and bacteria from your Tempe family’s air.
 Still, more than a few airborne illnesses or viruses are too tiny for a HEPA filter to block them from working through the air of a typical home.

 HEPA filters can bring down the prospect of catching a variety of sicknesses linked to repeated exposure to minute particles disrupted by construction and other labor-intensive activities.
 For example, if you’re fixing up parts of your space, enjoy a hobby prone to move lots of dirt or chemicals, or if your space is located by certain businesses, including a HEPA filter could stop them from fluttering all through your home, therefore helping to sanitize the air quality.

 to determine which option is best for you.

-Remember, while a HEPA filter could potentially diminish your chance of acquiring typical airborne illnesses, it is no alternative for correct hygiene and the instruction of medical personnel!
+Don’t forget, while a HEPA filter could potentially lower your chance of acquiring typical airborne sicknesses, it is no surrogate for good hygiene and the instruction of medical personnel!
 Keep this information in the forefront as you care for your space and family.